austinhuang0131/austinhuang0131.github.io/minecraft.md

 ## Why cracked?
 This server started off as a private server among my classmates, many of whom are barred from buying actual Minecraft due to financial restraints, which includes me.
 As such, I understand that some people just can't afford Minecraft *with their own money* (Parents' money isn't your own!) and I just want to make a server that is affordable to play.

-**We do comply with server listing regulations and we will refrain from posting this server on listings that does not have a "Cracked" tag/category.**
+**We do comply with server listing regulations and we will refrain from posting this server on listings that prohibits Cracked servers in its rules.**

 This paragraph exists because someone did shout at me once: